canonical/k8s-snap/docs/src/snap/howto/cis-hardening.md

 **Description:**

-Minimize the admission of privileged containers (Manual)
+Minimize the admission of privileged containers

 **Remediation:**